 5. Economic Regulators

-The Government has created a number of specialised economic regulators which make judgements about the future behaviour of large economic entities.
+The Government has created a number of specialised competition and economic regulators which make judgements about the future behaviour of large economic entities.
+The Competition and Markets Authority strives to ensure that businesses compete effectively and fairly with each other.
 Ofgem, Ofwat and parts of Ofcom take decisions about the extent of competition within, and prices etc set by, large utilities.
 The CAA sets the prices charged by large airports.
 And the Bank of England is almost in a category of its own as it sets the interest rates charged by financial institutions.

 Ministers create these independent regulators for a number of reasons.
 For instance, companies within the utility sectors need "regulatory certainty" - which in effect means freedom from political short-term decision making - so as to reduce their business risk.
 This helps them plan their long term investments and borrow more cheaply.